IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     **a**.
 The **Compute** settings are defined by the template selected.

     **b**.
-The network interface cards (NICs) is set to the default network, which was created earlier, and DHCP is selected.
+The network interface cards (NICs) are set to the default network, which was created earlier, and DHCP is selected.

     ![](_attachments/vcd-vApp-NewvApp-cpunics.png)